Home and Garden eCommerce Trends: What’s Driving Growth In 2020

 Technology is key here.
 By employing behavioral segmentation, brands can display hyper-personalized and extremely targeted product recommendations based on the users’ exact preferences.
 Think about Netflix: every user receives a completely customized home screen based on what they’ve been watching.
 This is exactly the same concept, only with homewares instead of films.

-Ultimately you want to take the visitor on a carefully curated customer journey, keeping them on your site and exposing them to as many products as possible.
+Ultimately you want to take the visitor through a carefully curated customer journey optimization process, keeping them on your site and exposing them to as many products as possible.
 The aim is to create predictive relationships with customers instead of reactive, taking you from a static website to a trusted advisor.

 Pro tip: Think about your lead capture strategy, is your website optimized with a form that compels users to submit their details?
 Post-sign-up, ensure you are making the most of that data, and tracking on-site behaviors to deliver the personalized experience that your customers crave.